Glenn Solomon, QC

 Glenn practises civil litigation, focusing on administrative law and corporate, commercial and contract litigation, securities disputes, oil and gas litigation, commercial landlord and tenant, debt collection, wills and estates litigation, Securities Act and related proceedings, regulatory proceedings, Judicial Review, real estate litigation, serious personal injury, professional negligence litigation, professional discipline proceedings, competition, constitutional litigation and appeals.

 Glenn has extensive experience as an advocate and advisor.
 He has successfully appeared before all levels of Court in Alberta, the Supreme Court of Canada, and at a variety of Administrative Boards and Commissions.
 His Court experience includes appearances in virtually all areas of administrative, civil and criminal litigation.
-Glenn has also participated as counsel in many forms of alternative dispute resolution, including mediations, arbitrations, Judicial Dispute Resolutions and mini-trials.
-In addition to practising law, Glenn has served as an Arbitrator on a Pipeline Arbitration Committee by Federal Ministerial Appointment under the National Energy Board Act, and is a Board Member on the City of Calgary’s License and Community Standards Appeal Board and the Government of Alberta Long Term Disability Second Level Appeal Board.
+Glenn has also participated as counsel in many forms of alternative dispute resolution, including mediations, arbitrations, Judicial Dispute Resolutions and minitrials.
+In addition to practising law, Glenn has served as an Arbitrator on a Pipeline Arbitration Committee by Federal Ministerial Appointment under the National Energy Board Act, and was a Board Member on the City of Calgary’s License and Community Standards Appeal Board and is on the Government of Alberta Long Term Disability Second Level Appeal Board.

 In 2005 Glenn was honoured as a recipient of the Alberta Centennial Medal.
 In 2010 Glenn was awarded a Queen’s Counsel designation.
 In 2012 Glenn was honoured as a recipient of a Queen Elizabeth II Diamond Jubilee Medal.